 In Figures \ref{fig:ig_trajectories_toy} - \ref{fig:MS_trajectories_toy}, we present the sample-wise trajectories for 15 randomly chosen prompts leading to incorrect final answers, for the different baselines and LLMs under consideration.
 Here, any significant drop in the plotted value at a given step could be seen as an indication of an incorrectly executed sub-task.
 Recall that in our setup, in LLM$_i$, the CoT step $i$ is executed incorrectly with some probability whereas all other steps are always executed correctly.

-Firstly, Figure \ref{fig:ig_trajectories_toy} presents sample-wise information gain for our method for the five different LLMs.
-Here, we see that the sample-wise information remains high up until the incorrect step, at which point the information gain sharply decreases.
-This suggests that sample-wise information gain is sensitive to the specific point where the Chain of Thought goes wrong, making it effective at locating reasoning errors.
+Firstly, Figure \ref{fig:ig_trajectories_toy} presents sample-wise information-gain for our method for the five different LLMs.
+Here, we see that the sample-wise information remains high up until the incorrect step, at which point the information-gain sharply decreases.
+This suggests that sample-wise information-gain is sensitive to the specific point where the Chain of Thought goes wrong, making it effective at locating reasoning errors.

 For the ORM and Math-Shepherd baselines in Figures \ref{fig:ORM_trajectories_toy} and \ref{fig:MS_trajectories_toy}, we observe that for all LLMs except LLM$_3$, the plotted metrics drop at the incorrect step.
 However, for LLM$_3$, we observe that ORM's probability of correctness drops at step 2 even though the error occurs at step 3.
 This occurs because, in our setup, the correctness of step 3 is determined directly from the output of step 2.
 Specifically, recall that in LLM$_3$, step 3 is executed incorrectly if and only if the output of step 2, $z_2$, has its second component greater than 150, i.e. $z_2[2] > 150$.
 Therefore, ORM becomes confident after the second step if a CoT is going to lead towards the correct final answer or not.